opixelum/brain-disk-gitbook/README.md

-# brain-disk
+# Brain Disk
-Know how the wolrd works
+Know how the world works.